Shivter14/SysShivt-tools/README.md

     the zip file manually.)
 7:  Press ENTER to continue to the installer
 8:  Press Y
-9:  Now the installer will ask you what version to
+9:  Now the installer will ask you what version you want
-    install.
+    to install.
 Type "sysshivt-tools" and press ENTER.
 10: Select a SSVM virtual drive you want to install
     SysShivt tools to (Theese drives are just virtual drives stored in the SSVM directory) (Recommended: C)